-Many foreign jurisdictions impose a withholding tax on certain income (e.g., interest, management and administration fees and dividends) paid by a resident of the foreign jurisdiction to a resident of another jurisdiction.
+Many foreign jurisdictions impose a withholding tax on certain income (e.g., interest, management and administration fees and dividends) paid by a resident of the foreign jurisdiction to a nonresident.
 Thus, a U.S. lender that contemplates making a loan to a foreign borrower must consider whether the laws of the foreign jurisdiction will require that a portion of its interest payment be withheld and paid to a foreign taxing authority.
 The amount of withholding tax imposed may be reduced or eliminated by treaty between the jurisdictions or by other legislation.
-An amendment to the Canada-U.S. treaty was entered into force on December 15, 2008 which has eliminated withholding tax on most non-related party interest between U.S. and Canadian residents effective retroactively to January 1, 2008.
-Canada had previously enacted independent domestic legislation that eliminated withholding tax on most non-related party payments of interest on or after January 1, 2008.
+An amendment to the Canada-U.S. treaty was signed on September 21, 2007, which, when ratified by both countries, will eliminate withholding tax on most non-related party interest.
+In addition, Canada has enacted independent legislation that has eliminated withholding tax on most non-related party payments of interest on or after January 1, 2008.
 Thus, with certain exceptions, after January 1, 2008, U.S. lenders are able to make cross-border loans to Canadian borrowers without the imposition of a withholding tax on interest payments.
 The treaty between the U.S. and Mexico limits the withholding tax on interest paid by a resident of Mexico to a resident bank of the U.S. to 4.9 percent.